bracketloader/tf2_course/README.md

 Deep Learning with TensorFlow 2 and Keras – Notebooks
 ==============================================

-This project accompanies my **Deep Learning with TensorFlow 2 and Keras** trainings.
+This project accompanies my **Deep Learning with TensorFlow 2 and Keras** training.
 It contains the exercises and their solutions, in the form of [Jupyter](http://jupyter.org/) notebooks.

 If you are looking for the code accompanying my O'Reilly book, [Hands-on Machine Learning with Scikit-Learn and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/), visit this GitHub project: [ageron/handson-ml2](https://github.com/ageron/handson-ml2).